FredHutch/FHBig/_posts/2018-10-09-Three-Useful-Slack-Channels.md

 <p class="notice--info"><strong>ProTip:</strong> Anyone who has <code class="highlighter-rouge">@fredhutch.org</code>,  <code class="highlighter-rouge">@sagebase.org</code>, <code class="highlighter-rouge">@sharp.org</code> and <code class="highlighter-rouge">@uw.edu</code> email address can join without invitation.
 The list can be expended upon request.</p>

-<p class="notice--info"><strong>ProTip:</strong> You can send this link to invite people: <a href="https://join.slack.com/t/fhbig/signup"</a></p>

 ## `#general`
 We use this channel to make announcements, display the weekly calendar and ask general questions.
-It’s a great place to make your voice reach most FHBig members.
+It’s a great place to make your voice reach most COOP/FHBig members.

 <p class="notice--info"><strong>ProTip:</strong> To mention or notify everyone on the channel, embed <a href="#">@everyone</a> or <a href="#">@channel</a> in your message. </p>